Step by step procedure to install and configure Apache webserver in Linux. It also includes troubleshooting steps for errors during install.

 # service httpd start # service apache2 start #If you are running Apache2

 # service httpd stop # service apache2 stop #If you are running Apache2

 How to load Apache2 modules

-One of the common issues found is when php module is not loaded in to Apache webserver,
+One of the common issues found is when the PHP module is not loaded into Apache webserver,

-.php links on webserver will download files in browser instead of display them.
-To correct this you need to load php module in Apache.
+.php links on webserver will download files in the browser instead of displaying them.
+To correct this you need to load the PHP module in Apache.

 /etc/sysconfig/apache2 in below line :

 APACHE_MODULES="actions alias auth_basic authn_file authz_host authz_groupfile authz_core authz_user autoindex cgi dir env expires include log_config mime negotiation setenvif ssl socache_shmcb userdir reqtimeout authn_core php5"

 Here you can see we are loading the php5 module in our Apache2 webserver.
 Then you need to restart Apache2 webserver.
 Once done, check if the PHP module is loaded or not.
 Use command